hbctraining/Training-modules/RShiny/lessons/02_inputs.md

 ***

-# Conditional Panel
+## Conditional Panel

-It is not uncommon that you might run into a case where you want some input appearing to be conditional on another input's value.
+Suppose you want some input appearing to be conditional on another input's value.
 This is a good place to utilize the `conditionalPanel()` function.
 The general syntax for using `conditionalPanel()` is:

 ```
 conditionalPanel(